Frequently asked questions

 Energy Factor (EF)

-Energy Factor, or EF, is the energy performance metric used to electric water heaters.
+Energy Factor, or EF, is the energy performance metric used for electric water heaters.
 The higher the EF, the more efficient the electric water heater.
 To look up your electric water heater’s EF, visit the ENERGY STAR® website.

 Heat Pump (HP)